Shiori Itō: Defamation suit against Toshiko Hasumi

-The Tokyo High Court awarded Itō ¥1.1 million on 10 November 2022 in a case against the cartoonist Toshiko Hasumi, who had posted five tweets between June 2017 and December 2019 suggesting Itō's rape accusations were false.
+On 10 November 2022, the Tokyo High Court awarded Itō ¥1.1 million in a case against the cartoonist Toshiko Hasumi, who had posted five tweets between June 2017 and December 2019 suggesting Itō's rape accusations were false.
 The tweets included an illustration of an Itō look-alike with the term makura eigyō (枕営業, "pillow business" or "sleeping one's way to the top").
 Hasumi asserted the illustration was not of Itō, but the court found it "an insult exceeding the permissible limits under social norms".